3 Day Northern Lights Winter Self Drive Tour of Iceland to Ice Cave & Jokulsarlon Glacier Lagoon

 Jump in your car and make your way down the south coast, where you'll meet your guide to enter a rare, wondrous ice cave in Vatnajökull National Park.
-This tour is for those want to explore an ice cave and the wonders of the south coast at your own pace.
+This road trip is perfect for those who want to explore an ice cave and the wonders of the south coast at their own pace.

 Enjoy the splendid waterfalls and black sand beach along the south coast, all the way to Jökulsárlón glacier lagoon and Diamond Beach.

 You'll meet up with the glacier guide for the ice caving on your second day, hop in a heavy-duty Superjeep, and plow across the countryside to the ice cave.
 The ice here is around 1,000 years old.